HL7-DaVinci/drug-formulary-ri/README.md

 To get access to the Patient Access service, you can register your client app at this endpoint: `/oauth/register/client`.
 Once you submit your client's redirect URI, the server will generate and assign a client id and secret to your app.

 ### OAuth
-This server requires getting an access token via the [SMART Launch Sequence](https://hl7.org/fhir/smart-app-launch/example-app-launch-symmetric-auth.html#step-5-access-token) before making requests to the protected resources.
+This server requires getting an access token via the [SMART's Standalone Launch Sequence](https://hl7.org/fhir/smart-app-launch/example-app-launch-symmetric-auth.html#step-5-access-token) before making requests to the protected resources.
 The authorization and token endpoints can be found at the Capability Statement endpoint `/metadata` or the Smart Configuration endpoint `/.well-known/smart-configuration`.
 1. Request Access:

       The authorization endpoint is `/oauth/authorization` and the required query parameters are: